 There is no limit to the number of filters that can be defined.
-Filters can be numeric (up to eight decimals) or alphanumeric.
+Filters can be numeric (up to eight decimal places) or alphanumeric.

-- To filter a Data Field either drag and drop it to the 'Filter By' column, use the 'Add' button or double-click it. - Use the up and down arrows to indicate the filter priority. - To remove a filter click the delete button (✗). - Set the operator (equal to, less than, one of, etc.) by selecting it from the operator drop-down. - Set the filter value by either entering it manually or selecting a value from the dropdown.
+• To filter a Data Field either drag and drop it to the 'Filter By' column, use the 'Add' button or double-click it.

+- Use the up and down arrows to indicate the filter priority. - To remove a filter click the delete button (\times) . - Set the operator (equal to, less than, one of, etc.) by selecting it from the operator drop-down. - Set the filter value by either entering it manually or selecting a value from the drop-down.
 If the Data Field is a date the calendar and function buttons can be used to select a value. - Select 'AND With Next Filter' to require that the selected filter and the one below it are both true.
-Choose 'OR With Next Filter' to require that either be true. - Check 'Group With Next Filter' to indicate the precedence of the filters. - Check 'Prompt for Value' to allow the filter to be modified at the time the report is executed.
+Choose 'OR With Next Filter' to require that either be true. - Check 'Group With Next Filter' to specify the precedence of the filters.
+Filters can be nested indefinitely by using the following keyboard shortcuts while a filter is selected: - Ctrl + [ adds an open-parenthesis before the selected filter. - o Ctrl +] adds a close-parenthesis after the selected filter. - Ctrl + Shift + [ removes an open-parenthesis from before the selected filter. - Ctrl + Shift +] removes a close-parenthesis from after the selected filter. - Check 'Prompt for Value' to allow the filter to be modified at the time the report is executed.